 Compare

-HookSense vs Svix: Webhook inspector vs webhook sender
+HookSense vs Svix: Agent callback layer vs webhook sender

 Svix is a webhook-sending infrastructure platform for building webhook-as-a-feature into your own product (Clerk, Resend, and Lemon Squeezy all use Svix).
-HookSense is the developer's side of the same problem — inspecting, debugging, and replaying webhooks you receive.
-Different tools, different roles in the stack.
+HookSense is a different layer entirely — the agent-native callback layer where your AI agent creates an endpoint and awaits the result over MCP with wait_for_callback, signature-verified.

 Feature Comparison